-The LLP is subject to the Prudential Consolidation Requirements with LPU as its UK Parent Holding Company ("the investment firm group") - ("IFG")).
-However, the FCA permits an IFG to use the Group Capital Test ("GCT"), where the UK parent entity is exempted from applying the Investment Firms Prudential Regime (IFPR) on a consolidated basis.
+The LLP is subject to the Prudential Consolidation Requirements with Longview Partners (UK) Limited ("LPU") as its UK Parent Holding Company ("the Investment Firm Group" - ("IFG")).
+However, the FCA permits an IFG to apply the Group Capital Test ("GCT"), where the UK parent entity is exempted from applying the Investment Firms Prudential Regime ("IFPR") on a consolidated basis.
 Instead, the relevant UK parent is required to hold own funds instruments sufficient to cover: